North Korea's Kim seeks better ties with South, but slams US

 Kim still accused South Korea of being “bent on begging external support and cooperation while clamoring for international cooperation in servitude to the U.S.,” rather than committing to resolving the matters independently between the Koreas.

 Kim repeated his powerful sister Kim Yo Jong’s calls for Seoul to abandon “double-dealing attitude” and “hostile viewpoint” over the North’s missile tests and other developments, saying the fate of inter-Korean ties is at a critical juncture.
 Some experts say North Korea is pressuring South Korea to tone down its criticism of its ballistic missile tests, which are banned by U.N.
-Security Council resolutions, in a bid to receive an international recognition as a nuclear power.
+Security Council resolutions, as part of its quest to receive an international recognition as a nuclear power.

 South Korea’s Unification Ministry responded that it’ll prepare for the restoration of the hotlines that it said is needed to discuss and resolve many pending issues.
 It said the “stable operation” of the channels is expected because their restoration was directly instructed by Kim Jong Un.